gbdkjs/gbdkjs-site/content/docs/example-projects.md

 ## [Platformer Example](https://github.com/gbdkjs/gbdkjs-example-platformer)

-A single stage scrolling vertical platformer, jump to the exit at the top of the screen to complete.
+A single stage scrolling vertical platformer.
+Jump to the exit at the top of the screen to complete.

 <a href="/examples/platformer/web/" class="button">Launch Debug</a>